lo-designs/YouthMattersApp/README.md

 ## Health & wellness app for adolescents/young adults.

 Youth|Matters is an app to help adolescents/young adults find health & wellness resources.
-The main objective of the app is to help users filter through resources in order to find the ones that best fit their needs.
-The user can create an account to save their specifications & preferences, and the app will "recommend" resources based on what the user selects.
+The main purpose of the app is to help users filter through resources in order to find the ones that best fit their needs; to do so, the user can create an account to save their specifications & preferences, and the app will "recommend" resources based on what the user selects.

-###Future Implementation:
 ___________

 ## Table of Contents